parkerhutchinson/dart_sanity_client/README.md

 **There are currently 3 main uses for this package:**

 1. using groq to fetch data from your dataset
-2. using the transaction method to perform crud operations like create, edit, publish, and delete.
+2. using the action method to perform crud operations like create, edit, publish, and delete.
 3. converting assets like files and images into urls you can use in your apps based on supplied sanity credentials.

+### Fetch

 All operations are methods from the `DartSanityClient` client instance.
 ```dart